Senior-Moe/install-packettracer/README.md

 1) Arch Linux
 2) Void Linux
 3) Fedora
-4) Any Distro that not have Packet Tracer.
+4) Any Distro that not have DPKG.

 Many of the destros does not have `dpkg` and must use this script to install Packet Tracer.